EDAPINENUT/ppflow/README.md

 ```

 #### PLIP for interaction analysis
-If you want to analyze the interaction type of generated protein-peptide, you can use PLIP: https://github.com/pharmai/plip.
+If you want to analyze the interaction type of the generated protein-peptide, you can use PLIP: https://github.com/pharmai/plip.
 First, clone it to `./bin`
 ```
 cd ./bin